sam-detor/STM32F4_Discovery_MP3/README.md

 The code also requires that the HC-05 module be paired with the computer by the user, so be sure to do that before running the code.

 ## Running the code
-Run 'make' and then 'make init-bin' in this dir to make the code and the offloaded binary.
-Then run 'make' in the remoteInitPC dir.
-Finally, run 'make flash' in this dir, and once the code is flashed, the music should play and the leds should flash.
+Run `make` and then `make init-bin` in this dir to make the code and the offloaded binary.
+Then run `make` in the remoteInitPC dir.
+Finally, run `make flash` in this dir, and once the code is flashed, the music should play and the leds should flash.
 Press the blue button to adjust the volume.